-In 1971, President Nixon started the War on Drugs, which has become a war on people with mass incarcerations of low level users.
+In 1971, President Nixon started the War on Drugs, which has become a war on people with mass incarcerations of low-level users.
 Megan was one of the 80% who was incarcerated as a consequence of her brain disease of addiction.
 I have become an advocate for treatment for those who are facing drug charges and long sentences, along with revocations for relapsing.

 Megan was sentenced to wait 9 months for inpatient treatment and instead allowed GPS monitoring/Huber privileges that exposed her to her drug abusing friends which is a trigger for relapsing.
-My insurance company would have paid for the inpatient treatment, but the Court indicated the time for treatment was when she was a teen.
+My insurance company would have paid for the inpatient treatment, instead the Court indicated the time for treatment was when she was a teen.
 Four months into Megan’s sentence of 4 years probation and 36-month stayed prison sentence, she relapsed, overdosed and died.

 Beware there is a law WI State Stat 961.475 that allows for treatment vs incarceration after a felony drug conviction.
 Many DAs, attorneys and judges are unaware of the law.